issacto/exam_notes/AWS_ML/readme.md

 * datasets > 100MB = Autopilot ;< = ensembling.
 * **Inference Pipelines**: Used for real-time or batch predictions, allowing for 2-15 containers in a sequence.
     * Can use pre-built TensorFlow Docker images provided by SageMaker to train and host models.
+    * Can use spark
+    * Can use for real time or batch
 * **Connection and Security**:
     * Virtual Private Cloud (VPC) = connecting with other services
-    * Direct Connect = connection on premise
+    * Direct Connect = connection on premise,  VPC interface endpoint connects your VPC
     * Use **AWS Key Management Service (AWS KMS)** to manage encryption keys for data at rest and **TLS** for data in transit.
     * Enable **network isolation** for training jobs and models.
     * Sagemaker to S3 Access is limited to S3 buckets with "sagemaker" in the name, unless S3FullAccess is added.